 The UK’s Second City is buzzing with things to do.

 We’re here to help you decide what are the must-sees.
 These are our top tourist Birmingham attractions (in alphabetical order).
 It really was very hard to get it down to this shortlist, but here goes.
+Please do check opening hours before setting off as these are liable to change at short notice.
+Many places require advance booking now too.
+We are more than happy to help you devise a plan – just get in touch.

 BIRMINGHAM BACK TO BACKS